Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission

 \section{Introduction}

 The advent of sensitive observations of the polarized far-infrared (FIR) to submillimeter emission from interstellar dust over the last two decades has had broad impact across astrophysics.
-Dust grains preferentially align with their short axes parallel to the local magnetic field, and so the dust polarization angle is a measure of the magnetic field orientation projected onto the plane of the sky \citep{Purcell:1975,Andersson2015}.
-The relationship between dust, gas, and magnetic fields revealed through such observations has informed models of star formation \citep[e.g.,][]{planck2015-XXXV, Pattle2019, Pillai2020, Arzoumanian2021, Ward-Thompson:2023}, the structure of magnetic fields \citep[e.g.,][]{planck2016-XLII, Fissel:2019, Borlaff2023, Surgent:2023}, interstellar turbulence \citep[e.g.,][]{Soler2016, Caldwell:2017, planck2016-l11B}, interstellar filaments \citep[e.g.,][]{Clark:2015, planck2014-XXXIII, Huffenberger:2020, Ching:2022, Ngoc:2023}, dust composition \citep[e.g.,][]{Guillet:2018, Draine:2021, Hensley:2023, Ysard:2024}, and grain alignment \citep[e.g.,][]{Hildebrand:1999, Tram2021b, Hoang2023, LeGouellec:2023} across environments from star-forming cores to the diffuse interstellar medium (ISM) of the Milky Way to resolved nearby galaxies, with some recent observations even at cosmological redshifts \citep{Geach:2023}.
+Dust grains preferentially align with their short axes parallel to the local magnetic field, and so the dust polarization angle is a measure of the magnetic field orientation projected onto the plane of the sky \cite{Purcell:1975,Andersson2015}.
+The relationship between dust, gas, and magnetic fields revealed through such observations has informed models of star formation (e.g., \citenum{planck2015-XXXV, Pattle2019, Pillai2020, Arzoumanian2021, Ward-Thompson:2023}), the structure of magnetic fields (e.g., \citenum{planck2016-XLII, Fissel:2019, Borlaff2023, Surgent:2023}), interstellar turbulence (e.g., \citenum{Soler2016, Caldwell:2017, planck2016-l11B}), interstellar filaments (e.g., \citenum{Clark:2015, planck2014-XXXIII, Huffenberger:2020, Ching:2022, Ngoc:2023}), dust composition (e.g., \citenum{Guillet:2018, Draine:2021, Hensley:2023, Ysard:2024}), and grain alignment (e.g., \citenum{Hildebrand:1999, Tram2021b, Hoang2023, LeGouellec:2023}) across environments from star-forming cores to the diffuse interstellar medium (ISM) of the Milky Way to resolved nearby galaxies, with some recent observations even at cosmological redshifts \cite{Geach:2023}.

-Neglecting circular polarization, which is rare in this astrophysical context, the polarization information consists of three elements to be measured at each of many points on the sky: described by either a total intensity, a polarization fraction, and a polarization angle; or alternatively the first three components of the Stokes vector $(I, Q, U)$ where $I$ is the total intensity and $Q$ and $U$ specify the linearly-polarized intensity.
-A variety of strategies have emerged for mapping those three quantities for far-infrared continuum radiation, involving choices of detectors, optics, and motion of the optical boresight on the sky.
+Neglecting circular polarization, which is rare in this astrophysical context, the polarization information consists of three elements to be measured at each of many points on the sky: either a total intensity, a polarization fraction, and a polarization angle; or alternatively the first three components of the Stokes vector $(I, Q, U)$ where $I$ is the total intensity and $Q$ and $U$ specify the linearly-polarized intensity.
+A variety of strategies have emerged for mapping those three quantities for FIR continuum radiation, involving choices of detectors, optics, and motion of the optical boresight on the sky.
 Measurement of the polarization of light is inherently differential, so all methods involve subtraction of detector signals, either simultaneous within common optical paths or separated in time.